hironobu-s/swift-sftp/README.md

 * Doesn't support `chmod` command
 * Doesn't support any operations for directories
-* It takes twice times more time than uploading the object to Object Storage directly
+* It takes 2x more upload times than direct uploading.
+The file will be uploaded to Object Storage after the SFTP client transfer the file to swift-sftp server.

 ## Install